Digital Video and Field Order

 The ITU documents define the location of the Digital Active Area by specifying its first and last line number and the first and last sample number on the line.
 These numbers are shown on the diagram above.
 The area is therefore 720 samples wide and 576 lines high.
 This forms the image area which is stored in digital video files which is of course the well-known 720x576 pixels used in DV, DVD and other digital video formats.

-OH is the location of the line sync pulse which marks the start of an analogue line.
+OH is the location of the line sync pulse that marks the start of an analogue line.
 (For clarity on this diagram I have numbered the samples starting at 1 from the position of OH; however the ITU start numbering samples from 0 at the start of the Digital Active Area.)

 Now, ITU-R BT.470-6 states that the active part of an analogue line (i.e the part of the analogue line which contains the picture) lasts for 52 microseconds.
 Using the 13.5 MHz sampling rate, this means that the width of the analogue active area only covers 702 samples.
 But the digital active area is wider, at 720 samples.
 Why the difference?
 Well, the extra 9 pixels on either side are to accommodate the growth and decay of the analogue waveform so that there is no abrupt clipping which may cause “ringing”.
 720 also happens to be an exact multiple of 8 which helps in MPEG and DV encoding - but we won’t go into that here.